 6. Astrological Cycles and Patterns

 When one feels they are going through a particularly trying time, astrology can provide a map for the cyclical nature of these challenges.
 Just as the seasons change, so too do astrological cycles.
-A rough patch in life may correspond to a challenging planetary transit, but it is understood as a temporary phase rather than a permanent condition.
+A difficult life period often aligns with a challenging planetary transit, which astrology understands as temporary rather than permanent.
 Astrology tells one that just as winter must yield to spring, so must challenging transits give way to relief and growth.

 7. The Influence of the Outer Planets

-In astrologia, outer planets such as Uranus, Neptune, and Pluto are somehow connected to long-range changes within generations as well as deeper life metamorphoses.
+In astrology, outer planets such as Uranus, Neptune, and Pluto influence long-term transformation and generational change.
 Whenever these outer planets make important aspects to the inner planets within a natal chart, they usually bring significant and lasting changes that can feel overwhelming or unfair.
-For example, a Pluto transit can be experienced as a state of intense transformation, loss, or upheaval where life is seen to always test someone, hence the feeling.
+Pluto transits, in particular, often bring intense transformation, loss, or upheaval.
+During such phases, individuals may feel that life continually tests them.
 Astrology, however puts this into rebranding the experiences for rebirth and renewal and, thus asking people to embrace such change rather than struggle against it.

 Understanding the influence of the outer planets helps people make sense of why certain periods of life feel more intense or challenging.
 Rather than seeing these experiences as random misfortunes, astrology provides a context that allows individuals to view them as part of a larger process of growth and evolution.